Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Warnings and Precautions

-Because postmarketing reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-In the postmarketing experience, hypersensitivity reactions have been reported.
-The reactions generally related to rash and pruritis within minutes of DaTscan administration.
-The reactions either resolved spontaneously or following the administration of corticosteroids and antihistamines.
-Injection site pain has also been reported.
+The following adverse reactions have been identified during postapproval use of DaTscan.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-The ioflupane within DaTscan binds to the dopamine transporter.
+Ioflupane I 123 binds to the dopamine transporter [see Clinical Pharmacology (12.1)].
 Drugs that bind to the dopamine transporter with high affinity may interfere with the image obtained following DaTscan administration.
-These potentially interfering drugs consist of: amoxapine, amphetamine, benztropine, bupropion, buspirone, cocaine, mazindol, methamphetamine, methylphenidate, norephedrine, phentermine, phenylpropanolamine, selegiline, and sertraline.
+These potentially interfering drugs consist of: amoxapine, amphetamine, armodafinil, benztropine, bupropion, buspirone, cocaine, mazindol, methamphetamine, methylphenidate, modafinil, norephedrine, phentermine, phenylpropanolamine, selegiline, and sertraline.
 Selective serotonin reuptake inhibitors (paroxetine and citalopram) may increase or decrease ioflupane binding to the dopamine transporter.
 Whether discontinuation of these drugs prior to DaTscan administration may minimize the interference with a DaTscan image is unknown.

 The impact of dopamine agonists and antagonists upon DaTscan imaging results has not been established.